 Further, you can look at bounce rate and time on site.
 From here you’ll be able to see unique visitors and the amount of sales the landing pages generate.

-Something which will give you an overview of performance from both a holistic and concentrated view.
+Benchmarking your site’s existing stats will give you an overview of performance from both a holistic and concentrated view.
 This is important because you’ll quickly notice that some pages offer high value and high redesign risk, and others might as well be deleted.

 What are your site goals for SEO?

 When you have an idea of your site’s overall performance it’s time to define your goals with the redesign.
 Specifically, how the redesign will support your SEO goals.

 You need to ask yourself what the main goal of the redesign is, what the sub goals are and how you want to improve.